eternalai-org/truly-open-ai/README.md

 sudo ./install.sh
 ```

-Then, you can use the following command and follow its interative instructions.
+Then, you can use the following command and follow its interactive instructions.
 ```bash
 eai miner setup
 ```